 However, what is really important to note is that the number has to be continuous.
 Therefore, you should avoid deletion and insertion.

-Instead of deleting bills, you can choose to cancel the bill and issue a new bill with same or revised bill number.
-Reporting of cancelled bills is required while filing GST returns.
+Instead of deleting bills, you can choose to cancel the bill and issue a new bill with the same or revised bill number.
+Reporting of canceled bills is required while filing GST returns.

 What happens if bills are deleted or inserted?

 Let us understand the challenges that you may encounter on deletion of bills and the things you need to do in order to ensure that your books match the returns that you submitted:

 - Let us assume you have created Invoice no. 234 and uploaded it to GSTN.
 Signing and filing are still pending.
 Now if you decide to delete it from your books, then you will need to ensure deletion of the same from the GSTN portal as well.
 At the same time, you will need to ensure that voucher numbering for the rest of the bills do not change.

 - You created an invoice, uploaded to GSTN and signed the return.
 However, the buyer has not accepted the invoice.
 Subsequently, you deleted this invoice in the books.
 In such a case, you will have to upload a zero valued invoice showing the amendment of the invoice value, which was uploaded in the previous month.

 - You created a bill, uploaded it to GSTN and signed the return.
 Your buyer accepts the sale.
 Do not delete such bills in the books.
 You will have to issue a credit note for full value to nullify the effect.